divakargautam332/amazone_clone/README.md

-# amazone_clone
+# Amazone_clone
-this is my first git repository.
+This is my first git repository.
+Author-Divakar Gautam